PT Skiff Q & A

 The hose used in an “Elephant’s trunk” will open up to allow water to escape when the boat is on a plane, but will pinch itself closed when the boat is not planing.

-You can see great images of all this on the website from the “PT Skiff” page or find a link also on the “Other Stuff” page of links.
+You can see great images of all this on the website from the "PT Skiff" page or find a link also on the "Other Stuff" page of links.
+Builders are coming up with a variety of self bailing ideas.

 SHAFT LENGTH?
 The PT Skiff needs a long shaft outboard.
 The transom height is 21.5 inches.
 The Yamaha 20 HP 4 stroke lists the long shaft as being 20inches.
 This sounds confusing but depending on how it is mounted, when physically measured, one may come up with anywhere from 20 to 22 inches from clamp to the plate above the prop.